Developer Guide

 Documenting codes

 The codes in JavaScript, Velocity or Groovy should be documented in detail.
 Primarily, this means that meaningful comments should be implemented into the code to make its function apparent.
-Use the option to implement JSDOC comments as well.
+You can also use the option to insert JSDOC comments.

 Prepared query

 The correct use of PreparedQuery for performing SQL statements in Groovy and Velocity prevents an attack via SQL injection.
-An important prerequisite for this is knowledge regarding the affects and influences of parameters that are entered into the SQL statement.
+Knowledge of the effect and influence of parameters that are included in the SQL statement is an important prerequisite.
 Intrexx provides an abundance of functions for using PreparedQuery.
 That being said, using it incorrectly can create holes, which should be avoided.
 In Groovy, a correct PreparedQuery is shown below.
-It's important that the values in the WHERE clause are defined using the placeholder "?" and then set using set methods.
+It is important that the values in the WHERE clause are defined using the placeholders ? and then set using set methods.
 The respective set methods guarantee that the expected format is inserted.
-This means that if a character string is smuggled in instead of an integer, then this will not be processed and causes an error.
+This means that if a character string is inserted instead of an integer value, it is not processed and causes an error.
 The detailed error message must be suppressed in the portal so that the full effect unfolds.

 def conn = g_dbConnections.systemConnection